 Ten projects form the framework for our reception year experience and these are selected to reflect pupils’ interests and to develop knowledge and understanding of the world around them.
 Phonics is introduced from week one and delivered daily to all pupils.
-A programme for mathematical developed commences using White Rose resources.
-Opportunities to develop the ‘whole child’ is crucial and the curriculum is individualised to extend and challenge each child.
+A programme for mathematical development commences using White Rose resources.
+Whole class learning, meaningful play and continuous provision is planned to balance the curriculum input and support pupils to learning.

 In science the pupils focus on observational skills and recording with measures.
 They learn about the materials in the world around them both natural and man-made.
 They learn about the natural world and how to support wildlife in our locale.

 The children commence the Charanga music programme which runs until the end of year six.
 Pupils also begin the Jigsaw PSHE programme and our RE scheme based on the County Syllabus.
 PE is delivered at least twice a week and physical active learning is encouraged daily.

 The programme for history and geography, science and the arts builds upon year one’s foundation further exploring self and the locale.
 Pupils gain more insight into the wider world and are introduced to pre-history.
 They are given insight into the creation of the world and times before humans existed on earth.

 They learn about significant people from the past who have influenced our history and continue to follow the discrete programme for PSHE, RE, Music, PE and Computing.
 In the village study, they consider how to care for and support our community.